harmony-one/h/progress/konstantin-potapov.md

+2025 Q3 Review:
+During the quarter, I built and tested a release that included the London and Berlin hard fork updates.
+I implemented transient storage (EIP-1153), introducing new VM opcodes to extend the protocol’s functionality.

+---

 2025-09-19 Fri:
 Implemented transient storage as specified in EIP-1153, adding new VM opcodes.
 Launched the London fork on testnet.
 Completed a 2-week devnet test run successfully.